anchiter/Stochastic_inplace_weight_dropout/README.md

 which a neural network follows a policy consisting in setting a percentage of its weights to zero (when a condition is met).
 This variant, named stochastic inplace weight (SIW) dropout, randomly sets a specified percentage of weights, every specified number of epochs to zero.
 Each time SIW dropout is performed the weights are also scaled accordingly.
-The principle behind SIW dropout is to improve generalization by introducing small and random disruptions in the training process to aid the learning alogirithm in finding a better local minima.
+The goal behind SIW dropout is to improve generalization by introducing small and random disruptions in the training process to aid the learning alogirithm in finding a better local minima.
 By hindering the training process, the network overfits at a slower pace while performance is maitained.
 It may also be helpful in improving training if a network is trained with a suboptimal learning rate.